boxwise/boxtribute/README.md

 ## About Docker

 We are using Docker containers to make it easy for everyone to spin up an development environment which is the same everywhere.
-In `docker-compose.yaml` three docker containers are specified - one for the MySQL database called `db`, one for the Flask back-end called `webapp` and one for the react front-end called `react`.
+In `docker-compose.yaml` three Docker containers are specified - one for the MySQL database called `db`, one for the Flask back-end called `webapp` and one for the react front-end called `react`.

 ## Development Database Seed